A short, simple walk in the valley of Snaizeholme to the visit and spend some time with the delightful local population of red squirrels.

 "Soon enough the first red squirrel arrived.
 They are utterly charming creatures and, being almost semi-tame, quite fearless of humans."

-Having walked up the road to the drive leading steeply down to Mirk Pot we descended through the woods.
 Just after passing Mirk Pot we spotted our first red squirrel of the day.
 Further down the path levelled out as we turned right for a pleasant walk through the woods.

 After quarter of a mile we emerged into a more open area featuring a cottage with a memorial stone propped up on the outside wall.
 Nearby is a white statue facing the fellside opposite.
 Since my last visit here two years ago I've always thought of this statue as the 'Snaizeholme Jesus'.
 Following the path around the outside of the wood we then passed through a gate to arrive at a signpost for the designated viewing area.